LEED | Energy efficiency and solar

 Reduce energy costs at your Mexicali industrial building by 35-50% with LEED design and 10 MW of solar panels

 Gulfstream 550K in Mexicali: 10 MW of solar panels across 50,000 m² (rooftop + carports), 20 MW installed electrical capacity, 50% clean solar energy.
-3,200 tons of minimum-consumption A/C. These are the real results of the LEED Energy & Atmosphere category executed by Baumex on the largest industrial building in the city.
+3,200 tons of minimum-consumption A/C. These are the real results of the LEED Energy & Atmosphere category executed by our In-House Construction team on the largest industrial building in the city.

 Energy and atmosphere — LEED industrial building with photovoltaics in Mexicali